-Badgers are often affected by development projects and a licence from the statutory agency (Countryside Council for Wales or Natural England) is needed if disturbing work is planned close to an active sett, as well as for the exclusion, closure or destruction of a sett.
+Badgers are often affected by development projects and a licence from the statutory agency (Natural Resources Wales or Natural England) is needed if disturbing work is planned close to an active sett, as well as for the exclusion, closure or destruction of a sett.

-As long as the badger setts are not damaged, nor the badgers disturbed, many activities are permitted around them.
+As long as the setts are not damaged, nor the badgers disturbed, many activities are permitted around them.
 These activities can include vegetation clearance and work with hand tools or machinery.
 However, the noise and vibration levels for such work must remain within the levels commonly tolerated by badgers.

-Survey can be undertaken throughout the year, although the period from October to April is most effective when vegetation cover is reduced, setts are readily visible and badgers are highly active.
+Surveys can be undertaken throughout the year, although the period from October to April is most effective when vegetation cover is reduced, setts are readily visible and badgers are highly active.

 When setts cannot be retained within a development site, the badgers must be excluded prior to sett destruction.
 This work can only be undertaken under licence and will only be permitted from July to November as the breeding season runs from December to June.
-Other mitigation for badgers can include the creation of foraging habitat and the installation of badger-proof fencing and tunnels to new or existing roads.
+Other mitigation can include the creation of foraging habitat and the installation of badger-proof fencing and tunnels to new or existing roads.

-For more information call us on 029 2041 0036.
+For more information call us on 029 2065 0331.